- Check if you’re prequalified without affecting your credit scores

-What you need to know about Carvana auto loans
+What you need to know about Carvana financing

 If you’re considering an auto loan from Carvana, which offers its customers the ability to pick up their vehicle from one of its car-vending machines, here are a few key features to consider before deciding.